a20z/-a20z-s-100-Days-Of-Code-with-LearnWeb3DAO/README.md

 Hello there!

-Thiis is me going through the 100 days of code challenge.
+This is me going through the 100 days of code challenge.

 General plan: